IoTitude/Portal/README.md

 import {TableData} from './data/table-data'; //this is data storage for demo use
 ```

-also add these to @Component
+also add these to @Component directives

   ```
   //app.kamulist.component.ts
+  directives: [
   NgClass,
   NG_TABLE_DIRECTIVES,
   PAGINATION_DIRECTIVES,
   NgIf,
   CORE_DIRECTIVES,
   FORM_DIRECTIVES
+  ]
   ```

 We have laid our template to seperate html file, which can be found in ./app/templates/kamulist.html